Rail Transportation Workers

 Sources: *U.S. Bureau of Labor Statistics, O*Net OnLine, National Academy of Railroad Sciences, Salary.com

 Step 1: Decide Whether to Work on a Passenger or Freight Railroad

 Railroad transportation job titles and duties are often dependent on whether an individual works for a railroad carrier that transports passengers or freight goods.
 For example, on a passenger railway, the conductor mainly checks tickets, loads riders' cargo, and makes announcements, while those who work on freight trains usually supervise the train crews, coordinate track and engine switching, and oversee the loading and unloading of train cargo.
 Some positions are more common to freight railroads, such as yardmasters, who perform duties like instructing other yard workers where to place rail cars and how to load freight.

 Although individuals can pursue training before getting a job, many railroad companies provide training classes and/or on-the-job training to teach workers about federal safety regulations and job-related tasks.
 Large companies may have an in-house training program, while smaller railroads may send workers to a community college or a central training facility.

 - Take related postsecondary courses.
-Rail transportation workers can learn more about the field by taking college-level coursework in areas, such railroad science.
+Rail transportation workers can learn more about the field by taking college-level coursework in areas such as railroad science.

 Step 3: Gain Experience in Entry-Level Roles

-Step 4: Advanced to a Locomotive Engineer Position
+Step 4: Advance to a Locomotive Engineer Position

 - Obtain a commercial driver's license.
-Engineers may need to obtain a commercial driver's license (CDL) before they can operatre a train.
-Requirements for obtaining this license vary from state to state, but typically include passing a driving and general knowledge test.
+Engineers may need to obtain a commercial driver's license (or CDL) before they can operate a train.
+Requirements for obtaining this license vary from state to state but typically include passing a driving and general knowledge test.